-Hint: Make sure the blueberries are completely washed and dry.
+Hint: Make sure the blueberries are washed and completely dry.
 Allow 30 minutes for them to dry.
 The chocolate will not stick if they are wet.

 Here are a list of substitutions and variations to help make this recipe work best for you.
 This can also help with dietary needs.

 - Milk Chocolate or White Chocolate - Instead of dark chocolate, for a sweeter taste use milk chocolate or white chocolate melting wafers.

 - Zebra - For a fun look and taste, melt ½ cup of white chocolate melting wafers.
 When the dark chocolate covered blueberries set, drizzle the melted white chocolate for a zebra look.